Xetibo/ReSet-Doc/sections/appendix/CI.typ

 self-hosted GitHub runner was used.
 This is due to the regular GitHub runner only offering older versions of Ubuntu, which makes the use of newer GTK and libadwaita libraries impossible.
-Using the self-hosted runner, it was possible to provide a build system with an up-to-date version of Ubuntu.@github_runners
+Using the self-hosted runner, it was possible to provide a build system with an up-to-date version of Ubuntu @github_runners.

 #figure(sourcecode(```yml
 name: Rust